-Face-to-face, Dis DELIVERY tance learning, etc. ace-to-face class lectures USE OF INFOR RMATION AND Use of projector electronic slides.
+DELIVERY Face-to-face, Distance learning, etc. Tace to face class feetales USE OF INFORMATION AND COMMUNICATIONS TECHNOLOGY • Use of projector electronic slides.
+Use of ICT in teaching, laboratory education, • Use of computers for the Lab exercises. communication with students • Course website maintenance with announce ements and posting of teaching material (lecture slides and notes).

-COMMUNICATIONS TECHNOLOGY

-Use of ICT in teaching, laboratory education, communication with students

-- Use of computers for the Lab exercises. - Course website maintenance with announcements and posting of teaching material (lecture slides and notes). - Announcement of assessment marks via the ecourse platform by UOI. - Use of email for communicating with students.
+- Announcement of assessment marks via the ecourse platform by UOI. - Use of email for communicating with students.